Cardinals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite in six of their past 10 games and have gone 1-5 in those contests.
+- In seven games as the favorite over the last 10 matchups, the Cardinals have a record of 2-5.

-- In their last 10 games with a total, the Cardinals and their opponents are 2-8-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Cardinals and their opponents have combined to hit the over three times.

+- Over their last 10 games, the Cardinals are 1-4-0 against the spread.

 Explore More About This Game